- Be informed

 SASAP rewards, encourages, promotes and guides the efforts of the seafood industry to enhance the sustainability of wild-caught and farmed seafood products, and improve sustainable seafood consumer choices.

 To date the Science Reference Panel has assessed 16 seafood products.
-These include two in Western Australia, two in South Australia, 11 in Victoria and one in NSW.
+These include two in Western Australia, two in South Australia and one in NSW assessed in 2010, and 11 in Victoria assessed in 2011.
+As per SASAP best practice, product assessments need to be redone every 3-4 years.